cysouw/diathesis/text/c11_infinitive.md

 d.
 Ich lasse mir vom Verkäufer den Rechner schenken.
 :::

-Second, another difference to the transparent stack of causative plus self-inflicting reflexive [@last c] is that the fixed stack of *lassen + sich (Dativ) + Infinitiv* does not allow for a different recipient [@next].
+Second, another difference to the transparent stack of causative plus self-inflicting reflexive [@last c] is that the fixed stack of *lassen+sich (Dativ)+Infinitiv* does not allow for a different recipient [@next].
 In summary, this fixed stack is different from the transparent combination, but it is semantically closely related to it.

 ::: ex
 a.
 Der Verkäufer schenkt seinem Freund den Rechner.